 - The definition of a resident hall student is: a currently enrolled student who resides in a CMU residence hall or CMU apartment complex.

 - Hanging Permit: The hanging parking permit is displayed on the rearview mirror with the printing facing the windshield.

 - Window Permit: The window permit must be attached to the inside lower corner of the windshield on the driver's side.
 The permit must be permanently affixed according to the instructions on the permit backing.
 Tape or other materials cannot be used.

 - Motorcycle or Scooter Permit: One permit is required for motorcycles or scooters and may be attached to the front or rear fender or windshield.

-Permits that are purchased online at
+Permits that are

 will be mailed to the students' home address.
 Permits ordered online after July 31 will be mailed to the selected address through the end of the first week of the fall semester.
 Online permit requests received after the first week of classes must be picked up at the CMU Police/Parking Services Office.

 - Annual permits may be purchased Monday through Friday at the CMU Police/Parking Services Office between 7:30 a.m. and 5 p.m.

 - A valid operator's license and vehicle registration must be presented at the time of purchase.

 Temporary permits may be obtained at the CMU Police Department 24 hours a day, seven days a week.
 A current operator's license and current vehicle registration must be presented at the time of purchase.